The word tantra (Sanskrit : Tissue, continuum, context; liberation by desire (Tanha) ) is a common term in Shivaism and Vajrayana.

 - Mandala - Visualisation

-The scriptures are deliberately formulated in a secret language or twilight language (Sandhabhasa), so that the uninitiated understands little or misunderstands.
+The scriptures are deliberately formulated in a secret language or twilight language (Sandhabhasa), so that the uninitiated understands little or misunderstands as intended.

 Tantra (rgyud, Kontinuum) is in Buddhism a complicated system, which in the Vajrayana in the Anuttarayoga-Tantra is described with a twilight language.